Hannah Montana: The Movie: Filming

 Filming began in April 2008 in Los Angeles, California and Columbia, Tennessee.
 It entered production in May 2008 and post-production in July 2008.
-The beginning of the film was shot in Los Angeles including, The Forum where the concert was, Franklin High School and Santa Monica Beach.
-Several of scenes were filmed in Nashville, Tennessee, based on Miley's and her father's hometown, for the scene that Miley Stewart/Hannah Montana's travels back home, with Fairground scenes filmed near the end of the movie.
+The beginning of the film was shot in Los Angeles including Kia Forum and Santa Monica State Beach.
+Several scenes were filmed in Nashville, Tennessee, based on Miley's and her father's hometown, for the scene when Miley Stewart/Hannah Montana travels back home, with fairground scenes filmed near the end of the movie.

 There is a carnival scene filmed at Smiley Hollow in Ridgetop, Tennessee where Peter Gunn's character hunts for the real Hannah in the crowd.
 He finds Jackson selling "Hannah wigs" and everyone around him looks like Hannah from the back so he turns them all around looking for the real one.

 The songs "Backwards" (co-written by Marcel and Tony Mullins and recorded by Rascal Flatts) and "Crazier" (by Taylor Swift) were featured in the movie as well as "Game Over" and another hit song by UK rocker Steve Rushton.
 There were also a few musical numbers filmed, including "The Climb" and "You'll Always Find Your Way Back Home".
 500 paid extras and 1500 volunteer extras were on hand during filming of these scenes.
 In some scenes, Miley rode horses.

-A scene was filmed in the Cool Springs Galleria Mall (south of Nashville).
+A scene was filmed at the Cool Springs Galleria in Franklin, Tennessee.
 It was filmed in the women's shoe department of the Belk store.
 Miley Cyrus, Vanessa Williams, and Tyra Banks were all in the scene, where Hannah fights with Tyra over a pair of shoes.
-Scenes were also filmed at Franklin High School.
-The school stood-in for the fictional Seaview High School which Miley and Lilly attend.
+Franklin High School stood-in for the fictional Seaview High School, where Miley and Lilly attend.

 Accident

 On June 3, 2008, there was an accident on the set during the filming.
 A huge wind blew a projection screen into a Ferris wheel full of passengers, who were extras for the movie.
 There was no serious injury.
 "When the wind caught it, all the cables were loose.
 It started [flying]," extra Brenda Blackford told Nashville station WKRN-TV.
 "I was watching to see which corner of it was gonna hit the Ferris wheel, because it was unavoidable".
 Miley Cyrus and her father Billy Ray were not on the set when the accident happened.
 Disney stated: "During a break in the filming of Hannah Montana: The Movie, a minor accident occurred involving a piece of production equipment.
 Fortunately, there were only a few minor injuries.
 Medical personnel have treated the extras and crew involved.
 None of the cast was on the set.
-Filming has resumed".
+Filming has resumed."